-How bank finance works:
+How bank finance works

-- A) banks collect deposits as a source of lending.
-If they can't collect enough deposit, they call money in interbank money markets. - B) banks lend money to borrowers and traditionally banks keep the claim and monitor until maturity (the subprime crisis occurred when this basic role of bank was disregarded) - C) regarding credit enhancement, following questions i-ii-iii need to be answered: - i.
+- A) Banks collect deposits as a source of lending.
+If they can't collect enough deposit, they call money in interbank money markets. - B) Banks lend money to a borrower and traditionally they keep the claim until its maturity. - C) Regarding credit enhancement, things work as the following i-ii-iii: - i.
 How the credit information of borrowers is collected and checked? - ii.
 If the credibility is not sufficient, how will banks try to enhance it? - iii.
 What would happen, if a borrower fails to pay?